-11.8.
-Organisation SOP
+11.8 Organisation SOP

-- a.
-The minimum communication procedures to be included in mine action organisations' SOPs are: - b.
+a.
+The minimum communication procedures to be included in mine action organisations' SOPs are:

+- b.
 Overall communications system (net diagram) to include details of the systems for all possible operations - c.
 Network station allocation by teams and call sign.
 This may be in the form of a net diagram. - d.
 Communication systems; primary and secondary, including channels to be used. - e.
 Types of radios held by each net station. - f.
 The requirement to use correct procedures and guidelines for its use. - g.
 Operational and specific-to-operation communication requirements. - h.
 Accident reporting procedures. - i.
 Daily routine communication requirement, responsibilities and routine - j.
 Refresher training requirements.

-11.9.
-Restrictions
+11.9 Restrictions

 - a.
 The following shall be implemented and adhered to by mine action organisations: - b.
 The carriage of radios and/or mobile phones into hazardous areas is restricted to team leaders and/or supervisors.
-At no time are deminers to carry radios or mobile phones into a hazardous area unless acting in a supervisory role.

-c.
-During all operations where the hazard is thought to include electrically initiated ERW, vehicles with radios mounted shall remain at least 160m outside the boundary of any unclear hazardous area.
+At no time are deminers to carry radios or mobile phones into a hazardous area unless acting in a supervisory role. - c.
+During all operations where the hazard is thought to include electrically initiated EO, vehicles with radios mounted shall remain at least 160m outside the boundary of any unclear hazardous area.
 If vehicles have to move inside this distance, radios shall be switched off before doing so.
-Hand held communication equipment shall be turned off within 20m of any electrically initiated EO or any unidentified ERW.
+Handheld communication equipment shall be turned off within 20m of any electrically initiated or any unidentified EO.

-- a.
+a.
 NMAA/UNMAS-SS shall provide a communications link between mine action organisations and UN agencies during all hours of demining operations.
-They shall provide the frequencies for each organisation to operate. - b.
+They shall provide the frequencies for each organisation to operate. b.
 Mine action organisations shall maintain check communications prior to starting any operations each day and shall maintain communications throughout the day.
 They shall ensure that each team has functioning communications equipment and is contactable at all times.

-12 Storage, Transportation & Handling of Explosives
+Storage, Transportation & Handling of Explosives

+Stora ge, Transp portation & Handling of Explosives

-12.1.
-Introduction .
-172
+12.1 Introduction

-12.2.
-Requirements of Responsible persons .
-172
+12.2 Requirements of Responsible persons

-12.3.
-Environmental Requirements .
-173

-12.4.
-Storage Requirements .
-173
+12.3 Environmental Requirements4

+12.4 Storage Requirements4

+12.4.1 Separation of Items

+12.4.2 Permanent and/or main storage facilities 5

+12.4.3 Minefield/Task Storage6

+12.4.4 Use of vehicles for explosive storage

+12.4.5 Fire extinguishers

-12.5.
-Audit and Accounting .
-175
+12.5 Audit and Accounting7

-12.6.
-Transport of Explosives .
-176
+12.6 Transport of Explosives

-12.7.
-Alternative Techniques .
-177
+12.7 Alternative Techniques9

-12.8.
-Inert, Drill, Instructional or Replica Mine & Ammunition .
-177
+12.8 Inert, Drill, Instructional or Replica Mine & Ammunition 9

+12.8.1 Registration & Accounting for Inert or Drill Mines & Ammunition

-12.9.
-Free From Explosive Items .
-177
+12.9 Free From Explosive Items

+12.9.1 Free From Explosive (FFE) Certificate

-12.10.
-Live training items .
-178
+12.3.1 Live training items

+-

-12.11.
-Temporary storage of ERW .
-178
+12.11 Temporary storage of ERW

+Annex A A to Chapter 12 Explosive Storage Limits (Informative)